Pierre de La Broue

-Pierre de La Broue (8 February 1644, Toulouse - 20 September 1720, Mirepoix was a French bishop.
+Pierre de La Broue (8 February 1644, Toulouse, Languedoc - 20 September 1720, Mirepoix was a French bishop.
 He was part of the 'Apellant' movement within Jansenism, which called for the summoning of a church council to discuss the anti-Jansenist papal bull Unigenitus.

 Life

 From a family of magistrates from Moissac, he chose a career in the church and around 24 went to study in Paris, where he became a doctor of theology.
 He was also a favourite preacher at the French royal court (according to Madame de Sévigné, he "preached once before the King", at Saint-Germain-en-Laye on 2 February 1679) and heavily linked to Bossuet.
 He preached the funerary oration for Marie Anne Christine of Bavaria, wife of the dauphin.